browserengineering/book/book/intro.md

 technologies have been through many versions, but the web has stayed the web.

 The key thing to understand is this grand experiment is [not over](change.md).
-The essense of the web will stay, but by studying web browsers you have the chance to contribute and to shape the its future.
+The essence of the web will stay, but by studying web browsers you have the chance to contribute and to shape its future.

 Real browser codebases
 ======================